-Another drawback of using WL to calibrate to the MOR for RM samples is that the WL signal is diluted, at the RM determined cluster centroid, if there is an offset between that and the dark matter halo centre of mass.
-The impact of the offset needs to be modelled to mitigate the impact on derived cosmological parameters and, for this, X-ray follow-up is essential.
+Another drawback of using WL to calibrate the MOR for RM samples, is that the WL signal is diluted if there is an offset between the RM determined cluster centroid and the dark matter halo centre of mass.
+The impact of the offset needs to be modelled to mitigate the impact on derived cosmological parameters, for which X-ray follow-up is essential.
 This is because the X-ray surface brightness is a much better tracer of the underlying mass than the projected galaxy density.
 This type of mis-centering correction using X-ray data has been demonstrated in e.g., \cite{2019MNRAS.482.1352M}.

 In summary, the work presented herein was motivated by the desire to support RM cluster cosmology in two ways: estimating intrinsic scatter on the MOR and determining a mis-centering model.
 The first step required to meet both goals is to gather as much high quality X-ray data as possible, and in $\S$\ref{sec:sampleanalysis} we discuss the development of RM cluster samples with X-ray observations in the {\em XMM} public archive.
 The X-ray analysis of these clusters is described in $\S\ref{sec:specanalysis}$.
 We go on to present scaling relations between X-ray and RM observables, and their associated scatter, in $\S$\ref{sec:relations}.
 Analysis of the samples for the purposes of mis-centering modelling is the subject of a companion publication, \citealt{2019MNRAS.487.2578Z}.
 In \S\ref{sec:discussion} we explore the impact of selection bias on scaling relation scatter measurements by splitting the sample into clusters detected serendipitously and those specifically targeted by {\em XMM}.
-We also investigate a recent claim of of anisotropy in scaling relations across the sky.
+We also investigate a recent claim of anisotropy in scaling relations across the sky.
 Conclusions are summarised in \S\ref{sec:conc}.
 Throughout this paper we assume a cosmology of $\Omega_{M}$=0.3, $\Omega_{\Lambda}$=0.7 and $H_{0}$=70 km s$^{-1}$ Mpc$^{-1}$.